SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Related Fields

 \section{Related Fields}

 In this section we survey three areas, namely, honeypot fingerprinting methods, LLM shell honeypots, and honeypot data analysis methods.
-In each we organize the works into either categories or developing trends to admit a clearer understanding of the area.
+In each, we organize the works into either categories or developing trends to facilitate a clearer understanding.